hacs/documentation/source/docs/use/download/download.md

 ---
-title: Download
+title: Downloading HACS
-description: "HACS download steps"
+description: "Step-by-step instructions on downloading HACS to your Home Assistant"
 ---
 Setting up HACS is done by using the [HACS download script](https://github.com/hacs/get).

+To download HACS, follow the steps below.
+Make sure to select the tab that matches your Home Assistant installation type (OS/Supervised, Container, or Core).

 !!! info
-    If you are not sure what type of Home Assistant installation you are running or how to find that, then you should not use HACS (or any other custom integration).
+    If you don't know what type of Home Assistant installation you are running, you should not use HACS (or any other custom integration).

 === "OS/Supervised"